Strathcona County's approach to cannabis legalization

 Strathcona County is investigating how to best manage the legalization of cannabis in the best interests of our community.

-Sharing information will be an important part of this process and community feedback will help inform Strathcona County’s decision making around land use regulations and enforcement.
+Sharing information will be an important part of this process, including community dialogue.

 Strathcona County’s next steps include:

 - Gather information, including understanding how Alberta’s framework will be applied at the municipal level.

 - Draft a County-focused bylaw framework once the final draft federal and provincial legislation is in place to legalize recreational cannabis (including defining the level of control municipalities will have).